aSemy/dark-heresy-foundry-vtt-continued/README.md

 It provides support for **character sheets only**, game content should be drawn from official source books.

+The project is being continued under the GPL-3.0 License after the original author deleted their project.

 ## Install
 1. Go to the setup page and choose **Game Systems**.
 2. Click the **Install System** button, and paste in this [manifest link](system.json)